xiyuyi/SOFI2.0/docs/README.md

 # SOFI2.0
 this package is associated with our manuscript "Moments reconstruction and local dynamic range compression of high order Super-resolution Optical Fluctuation Imaging"

+click 'View on Github' above to access the codes.

 ---------------------------------------------------------------------------------------------------------------------------------
 ### MIT License